revisit-studies/reVISit-studies.github.io/docs/getting-started/how-does-it-work.md

 The [reVISit Spec](../../typedoc/interfaces/StudyConfig) enables you to define the details of your experiment as a JSON file.
 The reVISit Spec has five top-level concepts:

-* **Study Metadata** — specificing things like the name of the study, authors, contact e-mails
+* **Study Metadata** — specifying things like the name of the study, authors, contact e-mails
 * **UI Config** — parameterizing the appearance of reVISit
 * **Components** and **BaseComponents** — setting up the content of the study
 * **Sequence** — choosing the order and the selection of tasks participants see.